mtrzc0/bootldr/README.md

 # Bootldr Project

 This project focuses on understanding how bootloaders work.
 It includes various stages and components to load an operating system.
+> [!WARNING]
+>
+> This project is a work in progress and is not yet complete.
+It is not recommended for production use.

 ## Core Components